alvachien/knowledgebuilder/src/assets/data/english-sentences/TOEFL-100/TOEFL-05.md

 ## Sentence

-**The greater the population there is in a locality, the greater the need there is for water, transportation, and disposal of refuse.**
+<h1>The greater the population there is in a locality, the greater the need there is for water, transportation, and disposal of refuse.</h1>

 ## Grammar